spacez320/shui/README.md

 ```

 - Documents are structured according to result labels supplied with `-labels`, prefixed with
-  `cryptarch.value.`.
+  `shui.value.`.
-- Documents will also contain an additional field, `cryptarch.query`.
+- Documents will also contain an additional field, `shui.query`.
 - The result `Time` field will be mapped to `timestamp`.
-- Cryptarch must use HTTP Basic Auth (credentials are given with `-elasticsearch-user` and
+- Shui must use HTTP Basic Auth (credentials are given with `-elasticsearch-user` and
   `-elasticsearch-password`).
-- Cryptarch will not attempt to create an index (one must be supplied with `-elasticsearch-index`).
+- Shui will not attempt to create an index (one must be supplied with `-elasticsearch-index`).

 As an example, given a query `cat file.txt | wc` and `-labels "newline,words,bytes"`, the following
 Elasticsearch document would be created: